What is customer support?

 • Voice

-The tone and voice you use in communicating with your customers can have a big impact on their overall experience.
+The tone of voice you use in communicating with your customers can have a substantial impact on their overall experience.
 Your agents should be friendly and informed, but how casual or formal they are depends on how you would like to present your brand.

 • Quality / speed